Automated Text Analytics

 - Voice project

-Please note that you can only create AI-powered models for a project if that project does not already have any Text iQ models associated with it.
+Please note that you can only create automated topic models for a project if that project does not already have any Text iQ models associated with it.
 This includes models created in both the Text iQ tab of a project or the Text iQ section of a dashboard using the data modeler.
 If you select an ineligible project, you will receive a warning that the project already has Text iQ fields.

 Qtip: If you’d like to use a project that already has been analyzed with Text iQ, you must: